MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/author-with-sm.md

 By default, the Service Manager installation folder contains several preimported management packs that enable core Service Manager features, such as incident management and change management.

 > [!IMPORTANT]
->  Unsealed management packs are not automatically upgraded during an upgrade to System Center 2016 - Service Manager.
+>  Unsealed management packs are not automatically upgraded during an upgrade to Service Manager.

 ### Overview of authoring methods for Service Manager